TMS treatment for SAD

 SAD treatment options

-Traditional methods of dealing with the symptoms of depression include medication, talking therapy and light therapies.
+Traditional methods of treatment for seasonal depression include medication, talking therapy and light therapies.
 Unfortunately, these don’t always work.
-If you’re looking for a different approach, then TMS could help.
+If you’re looking for a different approach, then TMS seasonal affective disorder treatment could help.

-Research has shown that Transcranial Magnetic Stimulation (TMS) can reduce the symptoms of seasonal affective disorder.
-With no anaesthetic, no need for hospitalisation and no recovery time, it’s a safe and effective alternative to traditional treatments, with fewer side-effects than medication.
+Research has shown that Transcranial Magnetic Stimulation (TMS) for seasonal depression, and as a treatment can reduce the symptoms of seasonal affective disorder.
+With no anaesthetic, no need for hospitalisation and no recovery time, it’s a safe and effective alternative to traditional SAD treatment options, with fewer side-effects than medication.

-TMS can help you enjoy life all year round.
+TMS therapy for SAD can help you enjoy life all year round.

 How does TMS treatment work for SAD?